MasterShoty/weiss/decklists/pixarevents/pixarevents.md

 **1x** \| Woody is just a basic CX swap.
 As a bonus, the second ability to check 2 rearrange can set up hits for our level 1 combo or decide between brainstorming vs milling with an event.

 **1x** \| Luca allows us to dig for a Door because slamming a CX every turn is how you win in Weiss.
-The ability to pay 2 to free-fresh very rarely since our level 1 combo requires a waiting room, but if you're really in a pickle it is there.
+The ability to pay 2 to free-fresh will very rarely come up since our level 1 combo requires a waiting room, but if you're really in a pickle it is there.

 ### The Early-Plays
 [![Lv3 Woody & Friends](./cards/webp/pxr_s94_003.webp)](https://ws-tcg.com/cardlist/?cardno=PXR/S94-003)